 DuPont State Recreational Forest offers 86 miles of trails for hikers, some available to mountain bikers and horseback riders.

-Seeing three waterfalls in one hike on the Triple Falls hike loop tops most people’s list of outdoor things to do in Hendersonville.
-That hike starts either from the Hooker Falls or High Falls (Visitor Center) parking lots.
+- Seeing three waterfalls in one hike on the Triple Falls hike loop tops most people’s outdoor activities in Hendersonville.
+That hike starts from the Hooker Falls or High Falls (Visitor Center) parking lots.

 Jump Off Rock

 Jump Off Rock is only 5 miles from downtown Hendersonville, in Laurel Park.
 It’s best known as a scenic overlook, thanks to the sweeping mountain views that await.

 Three marked hiking trails, too, start at the parking lot and are fairly short.
 The shortest trail is 480 feet (Blue, Easy), followed by the moderate Yellow (1,221 feet) and Red (1,239 feet) trails.